Osteoarthritis treatments: Know your options

 Resting sore joints decreases stress on the joints, and relieves pain and swelling.
 Patients are asked to simply decrease the intensity and/or frequency of the activities that consistently cause joint pain.

 Exercise usually does not aggravate osteoarthritis when performed at levels that do not cause joint pain.
 Exercise is helpful in osteoarthritis in several ways.
 First it strengthens the muscular support around the joints.
 It also prevents the joints from "freezing up" and improves and maintains joint mobility.
 Finally it helps with weight reduction and promotes endurance.
 Applying local heat before and cold packs after exercise can help relieve pain and inflammation.
-Swimming is particularly suited for patients with osteoarthritis because it allows patients to exercise with minimal impact stress to the joints.
+Swimming is particularly suitable for patients with osteoarthritis because it allows patients to exercise with minimal impact stress to the joints.
 Other popular exercises include walking, stationary cycling and light weight training.